heutelbeck/sapl-policy-engine/sapl-attribute-api/README.md

 ### MongoDB

 1. The collection will be created automatically.
-For larger setup you should increase the performance by adding indices:
+For larger setups you should increase the performance by adding indices:

     ```js
     db.attributes.createIndex(